jdfx/laravel-api-react-front-end-docker-template/README.md

 This uses create-react-app: https://github.com/facebook/create-react-app

 ### Setting up your client
+- set your ports etc in /client/.env
-- cd /client and run up.sh
+- cd /client and run *./up.sh -create -node_modules -up*

 ### That's it
 - your client is running